Protect your oral health with a tooth extraction

 A tooth extraction is one of the most common dental procedures performed in the United States.
-Many patients come in to have a tooth removed and leave just a couple of hours after.
+Many patients come in to have a tooth removed and leave shortly thereafter.
 While not the solution for every toothache, there are many valid reasons to have a tooth extracted.

 While the tooth extraction may be over quickly, the oral care that you follow after your procedure will greatly impact your overall oral health.
-After a tooth extraction, the dentist will send you home to recover and will usually provide a prescription for painkillers.
+After a tooth extraction, the surgeon will send you home to recover and will provide a plan for pain management.